guhjy/magicfor/README.md

 ## Abstract

-What is the inconvenience of for loops in R?
+What is inconvenience of for loops in R?
 It is that results you get will be gone away.
 So we have created a package to store the results automatically.
 To do it, you only need to cast one line spell `magic_for()`.